Haylie Duff: Personal life

 In 2009, Duff stated, "I am a Christian, but I also don't really see myself as a religious person.
 I see myself as more of a spiritual person.
 There are a lot of things that I do agree with in Christianity and things that I don't agree with.
 I'm not a regular churchgoer, but I do think that I have my own beliefs that I feel strongly about."

 In April 2014, Duff announced her engagement to Matt Rosenberg after a year and a half of dating.
 She and Rosenberg have two daughters.
+In April 2026, a representative for Haylie Duff has confirmed that she and Matt Rosenberg have called off the engagement.